 If selected, all external entities and links in the views get a badge showing the collection they belong to.
 The same badges are also visible on the collections in the model browser.

 If you select No markup , the view will return to its original display.

 Example of dimmed design objects in a view, highlighting the external data

 Availability of external data in models

 Entities and links from collections are not stored within the model package, they are stored on the server.
 When committing changes to a model package with external data, the actual data of external collections is not stored with the model package.

 The external data is available in a model package as long as it exists on the server.
 Once external data has been removed from the server, it will no longer be available in the model package, for any user working on that model package.
-The data that has been removed (the complete collection, or one or more entities or links) is no longer present in the model browser when the model package is opened.
+External data that has been removed (a complete collection, or one or more entities or links) is no longer available in the model browser when the model package is opened.
 If you still have diagrams and views that contain removed external data, this data will still be shown in the diagrams and views when opening them to keep them presentable.
 You may however want to update them to stay in sync with the external data.

 Availability of external data in HoriZZon

 Once changes to a model package with external data are committed, the external data is also available in HoriZZon in a similar way as it is in Enterprise Studio.
 In the views in sites, entities and links are available like any other regular object or relation, including property information.
 When browsing a site or setting a scope for a site, collections are shown in a dedicated "Collections" folder, with their content.